CAHLR/OATutor/README.md

 An open source Intelligent Tutoring System using Bayesian Knowledge Tracing implemented in ReactJS and using Firebase for logging.

 ## Installation:
+The installation assumes that you already have git and npm installed.
+If you do not have either, please install those first.

 ```
 git clone https://github.com/CAHLR/OpenITS
 cd OpenITS